-1 even thinking, when I got off the shore -- just like I was dragging my arms on the ground.
-That's how heavy they 2 3 were, hey.
-You know, and I saved my sister then you 4 know, the second time.
-I guess the first time was that --5 6 that house fire, you know, where I just about burnt them, hey -- her and my other sister.
-But my uncle came -- I 7 went running for help, my uncle come and saved them that 8 9 time.
-You know, these are the kind of things, you 10 know, I didn't want to get mad at them, there was no use of 11 12 me getting mad at them, hey.
-But already I told them, you know, "That's not safe, hey, you have to watch what you're 13 14 doing out -- out there.
+1 even thinking, when I got off the shore just like I was 2 dragging my arms on the ground.
+That's how heavy they 3 were, hey.
+4 You know, and I saved my sister then you 5 know, the second time.
+I guess the first time was that 6 that house fire, you know, where I just about burnt them, 7 hey her and my other sister.
+But my uncle came I 8 went running for help, my uncle come and saved them that 9 time.
+10 You know, these are the kind of things, you 11 know, I didn't want to get mad at them, there was no use of 12 me getting mad at them, hey.
+But already I told them, you 13 know, "That's not safe, hey, you have to watch what you're 14 doing out out there.
 I know you're having fun."
-15 Already I think my grandmother teachers were starting to be part of that, hey.
-Yes, be stern, but you 16 know, talk to -- talk to your children, hey.
-17 18 So anyway, there was one -- one little thing 19 there, like I said, they started to grow up, my sister -- like I say, you know, when we got older -- they started getting older they had to go away from home because there was no school there where we are, hey.
-The closest one was lower many and they were only up to a certain grade and then you moved to the next community, which had the elementary and junior -- junior high, I guess, they call it, and then high school, hey.
+15 Already I think my grandmother teachers were 16 starting to be part of that, hey.
+Yes, be stern, but you 17 know, talk to talk to your children, hey.
+18 So anyway, there was one one little thing 19 there, like I said, they started to grow up, my sister 20 like I say, you know, when we got older they started 21 getting older they had to go away from home because there 22 was no school there where we are, hey.
+The closest one was 23 20 miles away, and they were only up to a certain grade and then you moved to the next community, which had the elementary and junior -- junior high, I guess, they call it, and then high school, hey.
 And me, starting my own family, and they were starting to grow up and -- so that's the way it was.